volanja/ansible-sample-tdd/README.md

 **NOTICE**
 If you want to use these specfiles on other project,
-Please install `ansible_spec` ruby-gem tp parse Ansible playbook & inventory files.
+Please install `ansible_spec` ruby-gem to parse Ansible playbook & inventory files.
 - [Rubygems - ansible_spec](http://rubygems.org/gems/ansible_spec)
 - [Github - ansible_spec](https://github.com/volanja/ansible_spec)